Bartvds/grunt-run-grunt/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

+## Vagrant

+There is a Vagrantfile and set of Chef cookbooks to use with [Vagrant](http://www.vagrantup.com) for easy testing on a Linux VM.
+It will install a node.js from package, install the dependencies and enable grunt.

 ## License

 Copyright (c) 2013 Bart van der Schoor